JoolsF/Paradigms_Racket_Sudoku/README.md

 # racket

 PPL Racket Assignment 2015
 - Sudoku solver.
-Enter (solve matrix) to run.
+Open matrix.rkt and enter (solve matrix) to run.

 ### NOTE this is a **partial** solution.
 Explanation below
 -  The second step in the algorithm isnot working properly when integrated into the main program *"Find a number in a set that does not occur in any other set in the same row (or column, or box).Reduce that set to a singleton containing that one number.*